Combat787/no-autopilot-mod/README.md

 Oh, forgot to mention that all the other units are also displayed in metric system, this cannot be changed.

-## Usage example with Medusa
+## Usage example with EW plane

 After take-off, throttle kept at 100% for climb.
 Autopilot set to 10000m target altitude, 50 m/s climb rate and 30 degrees bank angle.
-Autopilot displays `AP: 10000 50 30`.
+Autopilot displays `A: 10000 50 30`.

 After the plane levels out at around 10000m, throttle reduced to 30%.
 Plane continues to fly in circles.